-- a) Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments.

-c) Unrestricted net position - all other balances that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+- a) Net investment in capital assets and long term receivable consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus long-term receivables. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments.
+There is no restricted net position at year end. - c) Unrestricted net position all other balances that do not meet the definition of "restricted" or "invested in capital assets and long term receivables."